wangbrian26/README-Generator/generated-readme/City Weather-README.md

-# README Generator
+# City Weather

 ![MIT](https://img.shields.io/badge/License%3A-MIT-green)

 ## Description

-This project was made to help users create professional README files without having to spend the time to create the formatting.
+This project was created to allow users to easily search the weather of their city of choice.
+Users will also be able to see their previously searched cities in case they need to find that infromation again.
+Users can also pick what units of measurements they would like to view with, as some people prefer metric, imperial, or standard.

 ## Table of Contents